linhntaim/prerender/README.md

 # render-man

-The module, also an application, to pre-render your SPA on the server.
+A middle man, also a module and an application, wants to render your SPA on the server.

 ## 1. As an module